What’s in a name?

 Author Biography

-• David Boucher, University of Cardiff and University of Johannesburg
+• David Boucher, Cardiff University

 David Boucher is a research professor at Cardiff University and Senior Fellow of the University of Johannesburg.
 He has published widely in the history of political thought, international relations and popular culture.
 Among his publications are Dylan and Cohen: Poets of Rock and Roll (2004), and edited with Gary Browning, The Political Art of Bob Dylan (2009).
 His most recent book is The British Idealists: A Guide for the Perplexed (2011 with Andrew Vincent).